Why we wrote this guide

 It experienced explosive growth and was then acquired by Google in 2006 for $1.6 billion.

-Also in 2007, Viacom and other content providers sued YouTube alleging that the company should be held liable for copyright infringement for hosting 1,000’s uploaded by users of infringing videos between 2005 and 2008.
+In 2007, Viacom and other content providers sued YouTube alleging that the company should be held liable for copyright infringement for hosting 1,000’s uploaded by users of infringing videos between 2005 and 2008.
 The lawsuit sought more than $1 billion in damages.

 They settled out of court.
 A resulting provision stated Google needed to provide a tool for rightsholders that was “efficient” and “effective” for them to manage their rights.

 In 2011, Google acquired the company RightsFlow.
 RightsFlow had amassed an enormous catalog and developed software to aid in the identification, reporting, and payment of royalties associated specifically with music publishing licenses.
-Google took advantage of RightsFlow’s effort and rolled the technology and data into what would become Content ID Content Management System.
+Google took advantage of RightsFlow’s efforts and rolled the technology and data into what would become Content ID Content Management System.

 Using the tools, rightsholders started to add and edit asset metadata on copyrights they controlled.
 Initially, rightsholders often exercised the policy to block or takedown any content that contained their copyrights.
 However, as the opportunity to monetize and generate exposure through User Generated Content (UGC) became a viable options, the trend has changed to track and monetize.
 Several thousand music publishers, record labels, PROs, and administrators now contribute to the CMS worldwide.